ryandeussing/jimhopper/_the-brain/cycles.md

 Similarly, in a recent interview, the widely respected Buddhist teacher, author, and peace activist Thich Nhat Hanh recalled this formative experience when he was seven or eight years old:

 > “One day I saw a picture of the Buddha… [H]e was sitting on the grass very peaceful, smiling, and I was impressed.
 Around me people were not like that, so I had the desire to be someone like him.
 And I nourished that kind of desire until the age of 16, when I had the permission from my parents to go and ordain as a Buddhist monk….
 We call it the beginner’s mind: *The deep intention, the deepest desire that one person may have*.
-And I can say that since that time, until this day, this beginner’s mind is still alive in me” (interview with Oprah Winfrey, 2012, emphasis in spoken words).Similarly, the Dalai Lama is clearly a driven man, as well as an accepting one.
+And I can say that since that time, until this day, this beginner’s mind is still alive in me” (interview with Oprah Winfrey, 2012, emphasis in spoken words).

+Similarly, the Dalai Lama is clearly a driven man, as well as an accepting one.
 Despite many obstacles, he *continually seeks* to be a vehicle of compassion, to serve Tibetans as their spiritual and political leader, and to serve humanity, including by helping to foster integrations of neuroscience with contemplative practices and insights.
 Yes, seeking can cause problems – when it becomes craving, grasping, clinging and attachment to passing things that cannot bring genuine happiness.
 But seeking can be focused on true goods that, when experienced but not clung to, bring genuine happiness and *reduce* craving and attachment.

-While "mindfulness" and Buddhism have recently become popular, even trendy, sages of the great philosophical and religious traditions of the West have always recognized the centrality of seeking in human life – and that where we focus our seeking is the key to happiness and goodness.
-Those Western traditions, including Christianity, have always had spiritual teachers who understood that harnessing one's seeking to the pursuit of true goods is a key, perhaps the key, to spiritual transformation and "the good life."
+While 'mindfulness' and Buddhism have recently become popular, even trendy, sages of the great philosophical and religious traditions of the West have always recognized the centrality of seeking in human life – and that where we focus our seeking is the key to happiness and goodness.
+Those Western traditions, including Christianity, have always had spiritual teachers who understood that harnessing one's seeking to the pursuit of true goods is a key, perhaps the key, to spiritual transformation and 'the good life.'

 In Boethius' 6th century masterpiece, [The Consolation of Philosophy](https://en.wikipedia.org/wiki/The_Consolation_of_Philosophy), one of the most influential books ever written in the (Christian) West, he repeatedly pointed out that nothing is more important than discovering and seeking what is truly good.
 He observed, "A desire for true good is planted by nature in human minds.
 Only error leads them astray towards false goods."
 He also wrote, "In spite of a clouded memory, the mind seeks its own good, though like a drunkard it cannot find the path home."